This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Cisco ASA device:

 The current version of TSCM is compatible with all ASA devices running ASA Software version 7.x, 8.x and 9.x.

-It is also compatible with Cisco ASA with FirePower services (5500-FTD-X range) but the Firepower NGFW systems (Cisco Firepower model) are not supported.
+It is also compatible with Cisco ASA with FirePower services (5500-FTD-X range) using standard ASA features.
+For ASA with Firepower or Firepower NGFW support, use the Cisco Firepower or Cisco Firepower (Web Automation) integrations.
 The Firepower models are listed here .

 The Maximum Policy Size is the maximum number of ACLs that your device can support.
 It depends on the hardware and memory available on the device.
 Please contact your Cisco reseller to find out the capacity of your device, or refer to this independent document .